Virginia City (1940)

 But lo!
 Bugles blare in Steiner’s “cavalry” motif and the bandits are driven away.

-Fun fact: Max Steiner (The Most Dangerous Game, The Gay Divorcee), one of the greatest film composers ever, took the Wagnerian leitmotif to new heights in his film scores.
+Fun fact: Max Steiner, one of the greatest film composers ever, took the Wagnerian leitmotif to new heights in his film scores.
 A leitmotif is a recurring musical phrase that is associated with a character, place, idea, or situation, and in Steiner’s scores just about every character and scene/situation has its own unique melody.
 In this movie, Steiner took well-known songs and wove them into the score, so it’s fairly easy to pick out the various themes.
 The most obvious leitmotifs in this film are the cavalry’s bugle song that plays every time they are on screen, and strains of “The Battle Hymn of the Republic” and “Dixie” for Southern characters and the wagon train.